Ultra Music Festival Miami guide

 This is also where the route matters.
 Ultra is easier when the path in is realistic, not aspirational.
 If the return route is likely to be messy, build the first half of the day around that truth instead of pretending only entry matters.
 People who feel seasoned at Ultra often have a stronger train plan than parking plan.

-- The bag should be fully decided before you leave the room.
+• The bag should be fully decided before you leave the room.

-- Say the regroup rule out loud before anyone gets distracted.
+• Say the regroup rule out loud before anyone gets distracted.

-- Leave enough time buffer that bag or route friction does not create panic.
+• Leave enough time buffer that bag or route friction does not create panic.

-How to make entry easier
+How to make entry and the first hour count

-- Bring the clearly compliant version, not the maybe-compliant version.
+• Bring the clearly compliant version, not the maybe-compliant version.

-Plan the trip home before the first set
+Plan the exit before the first set

 How seasoned attendees choose where to stay